jgidey/wrangling_dogs/README.md

 In this project, data was gathered from three sources:

-- The WeRateDogs twitter archive that was provided by Udacity as a csv file.
+- The WeRateDogs Twitter archive that was provided by Udacity as a csv file.
-- The image prediction file that was hosted by Udacity serves and downloaded programmatically using request libary
+- The image prediction file that was hosted by Udacity servers and downloaded programmatically using request libary
-- Using twitters API and python's tweepy library, any missing information from WeRateDogs twiiter archive such as retweet counts and favorite counts are gathered.
-The tweet IDs in the WeRateDogs Twitter archive will be use to query the Twitter API for each JSON structure tweet using Python's Tweepy library and in a file called tweet_json.txt file.
-Each JSON formatted tweet should be written to its own line in a text file and then read line by line into a pandas DataFrame.
+- Using Twitter's API and Python's Tweepy library, any missing information from WeRateDogs twiiter archive such as retweet counts and favorite counts are gathered.
+The Tweet IDs in the WeRateDogs Twitter archive will be used to query the Twitter API for each JSON structure tweet using Python's Tweepy library and in a file called tweet_json.txt.
+Each JSON formatted Tweet should be written to its own line in a text file and then read line by line into a Pandas DataFrame.

 # Assess
 The gathered data has to be assessed for the range of the cleaning issues required.
-When assessing, the type of cleaning is broken into two categories, tidy and dirty data issues.
-Below are each data issue that need to be address.
+When assessing, the type of cleaning is broken into two categories: tidy and dirty data issues.
+Below are each data issue that needed to be address.

 ## Quality